Table of Contents

 However, Direct Subsidized Loans will need to be repaid.
 You won’t, however, need to pay any interest while you’re enrolled at least half-time since the government will cover that.
 Direct Unsubsidized loans (which aren’t awarded based on need) will also need to be repaid and borrowers will be responsible for the full amount of accrued interest.

-For instance, the Public Service Loan Forgiveness, or PSLF program, will forgive the outstanding balance on a Direct Loan if you made 120 monthly qualifying payments.
+For instance, the Public Service Loan Forgiveness, or PSLF program, will forgive the outstanding balance on a Direct Loan after you’ve made 120 monthly qualifying payments.
 These payments need to be paid while you’re working full-time for a qualifying employer and under a qualifying repayment plan.

-To see whether you qualify for a forgiveness program, it may be helpful to speak with a loan officer.
+To see whether you qualify for a forgiveness program, it may be helpful to speak with your loan servicer or check ways to qualify for forgiveness at the office of Federal Student Aid.

 Should I Apply for Need-Based Financial Aid?

-The FAFSA will require information about you and your family’s financial situation to help determine how much aid you’ll receive.
-There is also the CSS Profile , which some colleges may use to determine financial aid awards.
-To fill out the CSS Profile there is a small fee.
+The FAFSA will require information about your financial situation and your family’s financial situation to help determine how much aid you’ll receive.
+There is also the CSS Profile, which some colleges may use to determine financial aid awards.
+To fill out the CSS Profile there is a small fee, though some students may qualify for a fee waiver.

 The Takeaway